SilentGamelan/shogi/documentation/devblog.md

 ## I Can't Believe You've Done This
-### or, WTF can't I stop overcomplicating things
+### or, WTF why can't I stop overcomplicating things
-> 06/03/2019 - In a world primarily defined by raging hunger and very stiff thighs
+*06/03/2019 - In a world primarily defined by raging hunger and very stiff thighs*
 ---